- Pets and Animals

 The yellow-bellied marmot reaches reproductive maturity at two years of age, but only about twenty five-percent of females reproduce at this age.
 Most wait until they are three years old to reproduce.
 The usual litter size is three to eight pups.
 Gestation period is about thirty days and pups emerge from the burrow after about a month.

-The marmot has chosen a rockery next to a lawn for his home, which roughly resembles a rocky area next to a meadow in his natural habitat.
+Roger has chosen a rockery next to a lawn for his home, which roughly resembles a rocky area next to a meadow in his natural habitat.
 He has avoided all attempts to trap him and has successfully survived hibernation each year.
 Yellow-bellied marmots are thought to live up to fifteen years.
 According to the reports that I've read, Roger was still alive in 2017.

 The Vancouver Island Marmot

 In addition to the usual marmot calls, the Vancouver Island marmot produces a unique two-tone sound represented as "kee-aw".
-This can be heard at the Marmot Burrow website described below.
+This can be heard at the Marmot Burrow website referenced below.

 Vancouver Island marmots hibernate from mid September to late April or even early May.
 Researchers have discovered that the marmots block the entrance to their hibernaculum from the inside with rocks and soil.
 Radio telemetry indicates that some of the marmots hibernate as a family group